Atomically clean free-standing two-dimensional materials through heating in ultra-high vacuum

-The remaining residues after annealing at 450~°C consist mainly of copper, but also iron nanoclusters (Supplementary Figure \ref{fig:metal_EELS_spectra_after_new}, Supporting Information), embedded in carbon-rich contamination, primarily located at graphene grain boundaries, shown in Figure \ref{fig:graphene_cleaning_limitations_new}a.
-These metal clusters also form aggregates with a higher density of metallic residue, which are not necessarily attached to grain boundaries as seen in Figure \ref{fig:graphene_cleaning_limitations_new}b, from which dendritic carbon-rich structures appear to emerge.
-Supplementary Figure \ref{fig:dendritic_structures_new} (Supporting Information) shows that the metal contaminants are rich in Fe and Cu.
-We also identify nanosized holes in the material with typical sizes between 15 and 20~nm (Figure \ref{fig:graphene_cleaning_limitations_new}c).
-However, based on the relatively low abundance of these holes, we presume they were already present in the material before annealing and were covered by contamination removed during the heating process, instead of being annealing-induced damage.
-Atomically clean areas that would otherwise be thousands of~nm$^2$ in size contain some isolated small carbon contamination patches (Figure \ref{fig:graphene_cleaning_limitations_new}d), likely attached to point defects in the material.
-Contaminants trapped between layers that folded over on each other during the sample transfer underwent minimal cleaning, if any at all, as they cannot penetrate and desorb from the graphene layers they are sandwiched between (Figure \ref{fig:graphene_cleaning_limitations_new}e) and can only undergo diffusion processes.
+The remaining residues after annealing at 450~°C consist mainly of copper, but also iron nanoclusters (Supplementary Figure~\ref{fig:metal_EELS_spectra_after_new}, Supporting Information), embedded in carbon-rich contamination, primarily located at graphene grain boundaries, shown in Figure~\ref{fig:graphene_cleaning_limitations_new}a.
+These metal clusters also form aggregates with a higher density of metallic residue, which are not necessarily attached to grain boundaries as seen in Figure~\ref{fig:graphene_cleaning_limitations_new}b, from which dendritic carbon-rich structures appear to emerge.
+Supplementary Figure~\ref{fig:dendritic_structures_new} (Supporting Information) shows that the metal contaminants are rich in Fe and Cu.
+We also identify nanosized holes in the material with typical sizes between 15 and 20~nm (Figure~\ref{fig:graphene_cleaning_limitations_new}c).
+However, based on the relatively low abundance of these holes, we presume that they were already present in the material before annealing and were covered by the contamination that was removed during the heating process, instead of being annealing-induced damage.
+Atomically clean areas that would otherwise be thousands of~nm$^2$ in size contain some isolated small carbon contamination patches (Figure~\ref{fig:graphene_cleaning_limitations_new}d), likely attached to point defects in the material.
+Contaminants in regions where graphene layers folded over on themselves during the sample transfer (Figure~\ref{fig:graphene_cleaning_limitations_new}e) are difficult to remove due to a rise in surface energy with increasing layer number\cite{kocherlakota_communication_2015}, which inhibits surface contamination desorption.
+Additionally, contaminants could not only be on the surfaces but also in between the layers, which would make them difficult to remove, as they cannot penetrate the layers they are sandwiched between.
+This results in typically dirtier areas compared to monolayer regions.